cloudwego/cloudwego.github.io/content/en/blog/news/Kitex_Proxyless_OpenTelemetry/index.md

 ## 04 Summary and Outlook

 So far, we have implemented a complete full-path traffic lane based on Kitex Proxyless and OpenTelemetry.
-And we can set corresponding routing rules for Kitex based on Isito standard governance rule Spec without Envoy sidecar.
+And we can set corresponding routing rules for Kitex based on Istio standard governance rule Spec without Envoy sidecar.

 In addition to traffic routing capabilities, Kitex Proxyless is also continuously iterating and optimizing to meet more requirements for data plane governance capabilities.
-As an exploration and practice of Service Mesh data plane, Proxyless not only can enrich the deployment form of data plane, but also hopes to continuously polish Kitex, enhance its ability in open source ecological compatibility, and create a more open and inclusive microservice ecosystem.
+As an exploration and practice of Service Mesh data plane, Proxyless not only can enrich the deployment form of data plane, but also hopes to continuously polish [Kitex][Kitex], enhance its ability in open source ecological compatibility, and create a more open and inclusive microservice ecosystem.

 ## 05 Relevant Project